 You will get a natural tasting ham, and one that is healthier for you.

-For starters, we added 2 navel oranges and used an All-Natural, already made ham glaze that brings out the rich, savory flavors in this uncured ham.
+For starters, we use only 2 ingredients!
+We added 2 navel oranges and used an All-Natural, already made ham glaze that brings out the rich, savory flavors in this uncured ham.

-First, remove the ham from its packaging and lay the ham with its flat-side down in a large roasting pan.
-Take 1 navel orange, squeeze the juice and pour over the entire ham.
-Then slice the second orange into several wedges and place them around the ham, as shown in the photo.
+Then take 1 navel orange, squeeze the juice and pour the juice over the entire ham.
+Slice the second orange into several wedges and place them around the ham, as shown in the photo.

-Next, begin to glaze the ham with this already-made brown sugar and spice ham glaze, and glaze the ham like you are frosting a cake.
-Easy-peasy!
+Next, begin to glaze the ham with this already-made brown sugar and spice ham glaze, and glaze the ham like you are frosting a cake, using the back of a large spoon or a small basting brush.
+Now your uncured ham is ready for the oven.

-2 easy steps and only 5 minutes to prep a spiral ham before baking is a time-saver!
+With 2 easy steps and only 5 minutes to prep a spiral ham before baking is truly a time-saver!
 Then bake the ham on low heat for only 15 minutes per pound.

 With these 2 easy steps, you will notice a world of a difference in flavor and moisture.
 The truth is I don’t care for ham, because I always found conventional cured hams to be too salty, and afterwards I find myself drinking water all night long.